user-vi/JavaAsASecondLanguage/lecture03/slides/lecture03.md

 - **[Stream API]**

 ---
+## Streams

+Let's pretend Java is ~~Haskell~~ a functional language.

+Stream is an abstraction.
+Not a data structure.

+---
+## Practice 4.
+Streams & LocationService

+---
 ## TIL
 - List is a resizeable wrapper for array
-- LinkedList is a double linked list
+- LinkedList ~~sucks~~ is a double-linked list
 - HashMap is fast for search
 - Generics allow you to have move type safety in compile time
 - Generics are only compile-time feature